dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

             // feature register.
             nrf_put8_chk(n, NRF_FEATURE, 0);

+  7. After all registers are configured:

+     1. Put the device in "power up" by writing 1 to the `NRF_CONFIG`.
-  7. After write 1 to the "power up" bit in `NRF_CONFIG`, you should (as is common for complex devices) wait "long enough" for the device to set itself up.
+     2. Then, as is common for complex devices: Wait "long enough" for the device to set itself up.
 In this case, delay 2 milliseconds (`delay_ms(2)`).

-  8. Finally, put the NRF in "RX mode".
+     3. Put the NRF in "RX mode".
 The enum `rx_config` has the bits set the way we need them.
-Note: don't ignore the CE pin!
+NOTE: don't ignore the CE pin (`n->config.ce_pin`).
+Look at the state diagram to see how to get to a legal transition state.

   9. In general add tons of asserts to verify that things are in the state you expect.

+### Easily catching some common mistakes

+As discussed in the initial README notes, when setting configuration registers, use `nrf_put8_chk` (provided in `nrf-hw-support.c`):

+        nrf_put8_chk(n, NRF_RX_PW_P1, c.nbytes);

+That will automatically read back the value after writing it and `panic` if it differs.
+You should use it for almost all standard registers (note the `NRF_STATUS` will act differently: why?)

+In general, when implementing device code for an unknown device: if you write a value to a register that you believe should not change, read the value back and check it.
+This will detect:
+  1. If the register discards values in ways you didn't expect.
+  2. If the register uses a different size than expected or you misunderstood the helper routines (this happened when people set the multi-byte address using `put8` routines which just write a single byte).
+  3. Broken hardware: if one of your NRF devices (or Parthiv board slots) is dead.
+  4. Device misconfiguration, e.g., the SPI clock was too fast so the device couldn't keep up.

-#### Two common bugs
+#### Common bugs

+Two quick bugs:
+   - If you've finished `nrf_init` (and your dump matches the staff), but you can't tx/rx/ack anything, make sure you're setting the CE pin correctly (it's a GPIO pin, so you have to control it manually)

+   - As mentioned above, the receive and transmit addresses are multi-byte.
+They can't be written with a simple `nrf_put8` (which just writes 1 byte).
+You can use `nrf_set_addr` to set the address:

+            nrf_set_addr(n, NRF_RX_ADDR_P1, rxaddr, addr_nbytes);

+     You should use it and look at its implementation to see how it works.
+(For any new SPI device you'd likely have to figure out something similar!)

 The most common bug from class: Not correctly putting the NRF into RX mode: